aarons/crypto-monitor/README.md

 # Severless Crypto Monitor App

+This app is based on [these project requirements](project_requirements.md).
+It collects crypocurrency metrics, structures data for use in many applications, and provides a simple api endpoint.

-This app relies on aws serverless resources to provide easy scaleability without infrastructure management.
+AWS serverless architecture is used to provide easy scaleability.
 At a high level, this project consists of three components:

 1. data collection
 1. data transformation